 Heartland Boys Academy acknowledges that adolescents and their families today face enormous pressure from the culture.
 Teens are assaulted by a barrage of negative peer pressure today.
 The Heartland Boys Academy model for change is called Positive Peer Culture (PPC), which helps young men develop self-worth, significance, dignity, and responsibility as they embrace the positive values of serving and caring for others.

 Athletics at Heartland Boys Academy play a role in leadership development and character maturation as part of a teenager’s development as a whole person.
 Every student is asked to try at least one sport because of the valuable life skills that can be learned.
-For boys inAlbuquerque, New Mexico, Heartland Boys Academy offers a number of sports programs.
+For boys inAlbuquerque, New Mexico, Heartland Boys Academy offers a number of athletic outlets.

 Heartland Boys Academy is a real answer for struggling youth.
 Please consider looking outside of Albuquerque, New Mexico to learn how our program for at-risk boys can guide your child toward restoration.
 To find out more, please contact us today.